yeshaswini-karri/parkinsons_disease_detection/README.md

 ## Description
-The Parkinson's Disease Detection Project is a machine learning model aimed at detecting the presence of Parkinson's disease based on biomedical voice measurements.
+The Parkinson's Disease Detection Project is a Machine Learning model aimed at detecting the presence of Parkinson's disease based on an Individual's biomedical voice measurements.
 The model analyzes various voice characteristics extracted from voice recordings to distinguish between individuals with Parkinson's disease and healthy individuals.

 ## Purpose
 Parkinson's disease is a neurodegenerative disorder that affects movement, and early detection is crucial for effective management and treatment.
 This project provides a tool for early detection of Parkinson's disease using non-invasive voice recordings, which can aid in timely diagnosis and intervention.